cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ---
 {{% gsSummary %}} {{% /gsSummary %}}

-The GCP plugin allows users to use Cloudify to manage cloud resources on GCP.
+The GCP plugin enables users to use Cloudify to manage cloud resources on GCP.
 See below for currently supported resource types.

 Be aware that some services and resources vary in availability between regions and accounts.